The COVID-19 test includes a swab to the back of the nose and detects the presence of the virus that causes COVID-19.

 If you would like to consult with a provider when tested, please reserve a spot online at a Norton Immediate Care Center near you or schedule an appointment at your primary care provider’s office or local Norton Prompt Care at Walgreens clinic.

 How Long Does It Take to Get My Test Results?

-Under normal circumstances, you should receive nasal swab test results in two to three days.* The fastest way to receive results is through MyNortonChart.
+Under normal circumstances, you should receive nasal swab test results in two to three days.* If you have the rapid test, you will receive results within 24 hours.
+The fastest way to receive results is through MyNortonChart.